md-irohas/geoipcli-go/README.md

 By default, `geoipcli` tries to read configurations from the following paths (if found).

 * ~/.config/geoipcli.yaml
+* ~/.config/geoipcli.yml
 * ~/.geoipcli.yaml
+* ~/.geoipcli.yml

 The template of the configuration file is [here](https://github.com/md-irohas/geoipcli-go/blob/master/geoipcli.yaml.orig).

 Also, you can pass the configuration file from the options (-conffile).

-The configuration files will be merged (overwritten), so I recommend you describe common configurations such as paths to databases in ~/.config/geoipcli.yaml, and specific configurations such as column names to be printed in a file passed to arguments.
+The configuration files will be merged (overwritten), so I recommend users describe common configurations such as paths to databases in ~/.config/geoipcli.yaml and specific configurations such as column names in a file passed to arguments.

 ### Misc

 By default, `geoipcli-go` halts when it gets an invalid IP address.
 This is useful to prevent you from making errors in analysis.
-If you want to skip invalid IP addresses, use `-skip-invalid-ip` option.
+If you want to skip invalid IP addresses and continue to look up, use `-skip-invalid-ip` option.

 If you want to check the behavior of `geoipcli-go`, use `-debug` option.
 The details of logs are outputted to stderr.